ayushin78/PythonCodes/README.md

 # PythonCodes
-All the python practise codes are gold
+All the python practise codes are pure gold